24th January

 There is no jail time in these Ancient Israelite laws.
 You do something wrong; you make amends for it.
 If the crime is severe enough, you are removed from the community, either through exile or through death.

-A few times we are called not to oppress or take advantage of others.
+A few times, we are called not to oppress or take advantage of others.
 Specific groups that are mentioned are the poor, the widow, the fatherless (orphan), and foreigners.
 Basically, anyone who is marginalised is society.
 We are called to support these groups, to bring them in so that they feel part of the community.

-There’s a fair bit on honesty.
+There's a fair bit on honesty.
 Honesty in our dealing with others.
 Honesty in not spreading lies or rumours about people.
 Honesty in not telling a lie to protect someone who is guilty.
 Honesty is the foundation of a healthy community.
-Without honesty, there can be no trust, and without trust a community cannot work together.
+Without honesty, there can be no trust, and without trust, a community cannot work together.

 There are rules on the Sabbath and annual festivals.
-These are to help us get into healthy rhythms.
+These are to help us to get into healthy rhythms.
 We make space for rest.
 We also put aside regular time where we remember and celebrate all that God has done.

 Having unpacked the rules for the people to follow, God reaffirms what he is going to do.
-He is going to go ahead them and protect them from enemies that would attack them.
+He is going to go ahead of them and protect them from enemies that would attack them.
 He is going to bring them into a promised land and expand their borders.

-With the expectations laid out for both sides, the people make a commitment to this Covenant, this relationship with God.
+With the expectations laid out for both sides, the people make a commitment to this covenant, this relationship with God.
 They will follow all the rules and they will be his people.
 As a sign of this covenant, God allows the leaders of Israel to enter his presence and eat a meal with him.

 The idea of eating a meal might seem strange, but we read how Abraham did the same back in Genesis 18:1-8.
 We’ll see this theme appear again in Leviticus.